Anthropology (2020 - 2022)

 - Archaeology: Early Societies and Cultures (ANTH-UA 3)

-- Anthropology of Language (ANTH-UA 17; offered only in the spring semester)
+- Language, Culture, and Society (formerly Anthropology of Language; ANTH-UA 17; offered only in the spring semester)

 The remaining elective courses for the major (five courses/20 points) may be selected from any subfield of anthropology.
 Students must take at least five courses from the Department of Anthropology at New York University in order to receive a major in anthropology from NYU, and a grade of C or better is required in every course to be counted toward the major.
 Students are not required to focus on any one of the subfields of anthropology represented in the department, but rather are free to choose elective courses that accommodate their interests as narrowly or broadly as they see fit, in consultation with the DUS.
 Internships approved by the DUS are encouraged, but internship credits may not be applied toward the major.
 Independent study courses, conducted under the supervision of a departmental faculty member, are also encouraged and can be applied toward the major, up to a limit of 8 credits.
 Majors should consult regularly with the DUS in order to take full advantage of the seminars and research opportunities open to them.